Friday, July 5, 2013

 Back on the Enterprise, Picard must find a way to stop the Borg from assimilating his entire crew and ship.
 Lily, in essence, is the audience, the outsider who gets a glimpse into the future.
 Her lack of knowledge provides Picard with a chance to fill us in on how things have changed.
 He also has a unique perspective on the Borg, having once been assimilated into their collective and subsequently rescued by his loyal crew.
 His growing friendship with Lily is one of the strongest elements of the film.

 Once Data is captured by the Borg, the film gives us one of its biggest surprises.
 The Borg are a collective with a hive mind, but we discover that there is a Borg Queen (Alice Krige).
 I guess with so many drones, somebody had to be calling the shots.
 Her look is both disturbing and vaguely sexy.
 She pretty much tries to seduce Data, as the Borg graft human skin to his body so he can experience human sensations, all in an attempt to bring him to the dark side, so to speak.
 As far as Star Trek villains go, the Borg Queen is a good one.
-Her appearance is unexpected, and throws aside many of our assumptions about the Borg in general, and female villains in particular.
+Her appearance is unexpected and throws aside many of our assumptions about the Borg in general, and female villains in particular.

-The remainder of the story aboard the Enterprise hinges on this one pivotal scene.
-Lily confronts Picard about his need for revenge, even calling him Captain Ahab.
+Without giving anything away, I’d like to talk about an important scene.
+It’s the scene right after Picard calls his Klingon security officer Worf (Michael Dorn) a coward.
+While Worf and the crew think they should abandon the Enterprise and set it to self-destruct, Picard is determined to defeat the Borg no matter the consequences.
+The only person who will stand up to him is Lily, which works because she is not bound by the Starfleet chain of command.
+She confronts Picard about his need for revenge, even calling him Captain Ahab.
 Picard responds with equal force, in a powerful display of Patrick Stewart’s acting ability.
 The most impressive element of this scene is watching these two actors give it all they’ve got.
 Other than the unmistakable chemistry between the actors, there are no special effects, and Jerry Goldsmith’s score is properly subdued.
 A crucial decision must be reached through (sometimes heated) discussion, and Patrick Stewart and Alfre Woodard make the scene spellbinding.

 At the time of its release, Star Trek: First Contact had the most state-of-the-art special effects of any Trek film.
 It still holds up pretty well.
 Even so, the real pleasure of science fiction is the exploration of ideas, and in the case of Star Trek, the exploration of relationships.
 As we’re taken on an adventure with thrills and scares and action and humor, we wouldn’t care so much if the characters weren’t—as Spock would say—fascinating.
 The real success of Star Trek has been the creation of consistently compelling characters that we want to follow where no one has gone before.